 - Have multiple evacuation routes going in different directions so that you are ready for a wildfire coming from anywhere

 - Keep an updated record of nearby public shelters

-- Have physical maps with your routes drawn on in case cell phone service is down
+- Have physical maps of your routes in case cell phone service is down

-- Have a plan in case you and anyone you are evacuating with get separated
+- Have a plan in case you and other evacuees become separated

 When preparing for a wildfire evacuation, it’s also critical to know how and what you are going to communicate with your employees if this kind of emergency strikes.

-Having a plan ahead of time will ensure that you are prepared to get the most important messages out to anyone at risk, and it will mean you can better avoid any of the challenges that come with wildfire communications.
+Having a communication plan ahead of time will ensure the most important messages reach those at risk, and you can better avoid the challenges that come with wildfire communications.
 Above anything else, making sure that your employees know when a wildfire evacuation is happening will save lives.
-As important as your paperwork, building, and equipment are, none of that is more important than the safety of your employees.
+As important as your paperwork, building, and equipment are, none are more important than the safety of your employees.

 Set your communication plan long before you need it by updating employee records, integrating any mass notification systems, and setting guidelines for how you will be reaching out to anyone at risk.